-There are several methods which can be used to discourage this behaviour using what is known as remote punishment.
+Several methods can be used to discourage this behaviour by using what is known as remote punishment.
 This means the environment is responsible for creating a deterrent to jumping onto the benches, and not you.
-The focus is to make countertops an unattractive area to cats.
+The focus is to make countertops an unattractive area for cats.

 - Place a strip of aluminium foil to the edge of the counter.
 As with the double-sided tape, cats don’t like the feel of this.

 - Fill some empty soft drink bottles with dried beans.
 Leave close to the edge of the countertop.

 - Use cat-scat air spray deterrents.
 These motion-activated appliances blow out a puff of compressed air when the cat jumps on the bench.
 Making the spray the bad guy and not you.

 - Provide your cat with a cat water fountain if it likes to drink from a dripping tap.